Remiswl/necromunda_symfony/README.md

 	* @Route: add a slug with the ganger's name (Grafikart - Découverte de Doctrine 33')
 * Settings
 	* weapons -> add images?
-* Objects to roll dices (xD6, xD3, D66 (1st D6 dice as tens, a 2nd D6 dice as units))
+* Objects to roll dices (xD6, xD3, D66 (1st D6 dice as tens, a 2nd D6 dice as units)) for Serious Injuries, etc.
 * experience advance table (cf. p.111)
-* advance rolls (new skills/characteristics at the end of a battle (cf. p.112)
+* advance rolls (new skills/characteristics at the end of a battle (cf. p.112))
 * Add automated tests